XuewenWangUGA/GMATA/README.md

 # GMATA
 ### GMATA stands for Genome-wide Microsatellite Analyzing Toward Application.
 GMATA is an easiest and fastest bioinformatic tool /software for any Simple Sequence Repeats (SSR) analyses, and SSR marker designing, polymorphism screen, and e-mapping in any DNA sequences.
-GMATA algorithm has been cited wordwide for more than 100 times.
+GMATA algorithm has been cited wordwide for more than 180 times in academic publication.
 You can run the GMATA from graphic interface or command interface.
 Latest version: v2.3.
 Developed by Xuewen Wang.
 ## Install
  `git clone https://github.com/XuewenWangUGA/GMATA`